aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables.md

 overlay_loopback_description: < description >

 # Enable overlay EVPN peering with IPv6 addresses | Optional
-# This feature depends on underlay_ipv6 variable, as of today, only RFC5549 is capable to transport IPv6 in the underlay.
+# This feature depends on underlay_ipv6 variable.
+As of today, only RFC5549 is capable to transport IPv6 in the underlay.
 overlay_routing_protocol_address_family: < ipv4 | ipv6 | default -> ipv4 >

 # BGP multi-path | Optional